 Educational Expenses, Classes and Seminars.

-NFPD supports continuing education and advanced training, and may make certain training opportunities available to you.
+NFPD supports continuing education and advanced training and may make certain training opportunities available to you.
 On a case-by-case basis, you also may be allowed to attend seminars and classes with class fees paid by NFPD.
 In return for NFPD sponsorship and tuition payment for select courses or classes, you may be required through a separate agreement to commit to a specified period of service to NFPD, or reimburse NFPD for the education expense it pays on your behalf, including but not limited to, tuition, books, classroom materials, etc. Additional details are set forth in the Tuition Agreement.
 All education expense payments, reimbursements, or allowances must comply with NFPD's accountable plan policy stated in Section Expense Reimbursements.

 To qualify as a non-taxable working condition fringe benefit, the training, class or seminar must be job-related and either: